-Improve Water Quality and Enhance Beauty
+Improve Water Quality and Enhance Beauty with Pond Buffers

 Many water quality problems are caused by or intensified by factors that begin outside of a waterbody.
 To help combat the negative effects of stormwater runoff, it’s important to cultivate a beneficial vegetative buffer around the perimeter of your lake or stormwater pond.
 Proper vegetation management in these key buffer zones allows for the filtration of excess nutrients such as phosphorus and nitrogen from the water column, as well as from inflowing water runoff from the surrounding watersheds that typically occur after every rain event.
 These buffers also help to maintain shoreline stability and prevent erosion and sedimentation.